Bamrah-aman/Bamrah-aman/README.md

+#Amandeep Singh

 ## Hola World! 👋

 I'm Amandeep Singh and IN-citizen, I'm a Software Developer in Noida, India, passionate about solving problems with technology and creating different solutions.

-I have wide range of skills that includes backend development using (Spring, Spring MVC, Spring Boot, Hibernate, Java), front development using(HTML, JSP, Thymeleaf), database(MySql, Oracle) and AWS also :-)
+I have wide range of skills that includes backend development using (Spring, Spring MVC, Spring Boot, Hibernate, Java), front development using(HTML,CSS, JSP, Thymeleaf), database(MySql, Oracle) and AWS also :-)